bufferoverflow/verdaccio-gitlab/README.md

 - no admin token required
 - user authenticates with Personal Access Token
-- owned groups (no subgroups) are added to the user
-- publish packages if package scope or name is an owned group name
+- access & publish packages if package scope or name match a gitlab group for which the user has appropriate permissions

 > This is experimental!

+## Gitlab Version Compatibility

+Gitlab 11.2+ is required due to usage of the `v4` api version and the granular group api `min_access_level` query param

 ## Use it